swiftlang/swift-evolution/proposals/0525-rawspan-safe-loading-api.md

   ///
   /// - Parameters:
   ///   - repeatedValue: The value to store as raw bytes.
-  ///   - count: The number of copies of `value` to append to this span.
+  ///   - count: The number of copies of `repeatedValue` to store
+  ///      into this span.
   ///   - type: The type of the instance to store.
   @unsafe
   mutating func storeBytes<T>(